 To my dearest soul-siblings Sol Clavería (nature), Karin Baeza (all is perfect), Marijo Sandoval (trust), Eduardo Muñoz (let it go), Michel Riquelme (I am always here), because their wisdom and love rescued me in the darkest nights, and continue rescuing me and reminding me that we are all mirrors from each other.
 To Jill Twist, because her writing skills and encouragement were invaluable source of inspiration along the process.

 To my dear dance tribe that gathers at Om Culture, one of my favorite places on Earth.
 To the collective and each one of you that creates the intention of liberation through movement.
 To Scott for his endless generosity.
 Scott has held the tribe members along all spectrum of seasons.
 To Carol, Ron, and Jim, the wisest members of the tribe.
-Their understanding of the fragility of life have restored my sense of gratitude when I have lost it.
+Their understanding of the fragility of life have deepened my sense of gratitude.